-June is fast approaching and China is gearing up for the annual Dragon Boat Festival, a colourful cultural display featuring traditional dancing, rhythmic music, and exhilarating boat races.
+With June fast approaching China is getting ready for the annual Dragon Boat Festival, when ornately decorated boats race down waterways around the country during this colourful cultural display accompanied by traditional dancing, rhythmic music and celebration.

 As one of the oldest festivals in China, the history of the Dragon Boat Festival is steeped in myth and legend, and although today it is a joyous occasion the origins of the festival stem from tragedy.
 The most widely believed theory dates back some 2,000 years ago when the beloved nationalist poet Qu Yuan threw himself into a river after he became despaired by the political state of the country, and his inability to instil change.
 It is said that the townspeople rushed to their boats and began throwing rice into the river, splashing their oars in the water and vigorously beating their drums in an effort to scare away any fish or evil spirits that might prey on his body and soul.

 Held on the fifth day of the fifth month (by the Chinese calendar) every year this annual festival, also known as Duanwu, commemorates Qu Yuan’s death with traditional dancing, rhythmic music, plentiful food and exhilarating boat races.